-We offer a choice of walks, which takes place on alternate months on the first Wednesday of each month.
+We offer a choice of walks, which takes place on alternate months on the first Saturday and the third Friday of each month.
 They all start at 2pm.

 Walk 1 - Dr Johnson's Fleet Street: Discover Johnson's life and work in and around Fleet Street and the people he knew there.

 Walk 2 - Dr Johnson's City: Explore the Fleet Valley, Ludgate Hill and St Paul's Churchyard areas as Johnson knew them.

 Both walks start and finish outside Dr Johnson's House in Gough Square where Johnson compiled his famous Dictionary.

 £12 tickets are available via via Eventbrite.
 Booking is not essential, however.
 Please bring cash for tickets not purchased in advance.
 We meet outside the house five minutes before the walk commences.

 Photos: courtesy of Niki Gorick